2018 Municipal Elections

 Candidates for School Board Trustee must reside within the Board area and be a supporter of that Board.

-An information guide for trustee candidates and communities has been developed by the Ontario Education Services Corporation (OESC) with support from the Ministry of Education and will be available here: [available in 2018
+An information guide for trustee candidates and communities has been developed by the Ontario Education Services Corporation (OESC) with support from the Ministry of Education and will be available here: [Making A Difference For Kids

-For more information in regards to the Election Process, you may refer to the 2018 Election Policies and Procedures established by the Municipal Clerk here: [Champlain Township – Telephone/Internet Voting, Election Policies & Procedures – 2018 Municipal Elections
+For more information in regards to the Election Process, you may refer to the 2018 Election Policies and Procedures established by the Municipal Clerk here: [TELEPHONE/INTERNET VOTING ELECTION POLICIES and PROCEDURES for the 2018 ONTARIO MUNICIPAL ELECTIONS

 The Association of Municipalities of Ontario (AMO) is providing an on-line course “So You Want to Run for Council?” that will provide an overview of what you need to know before you decide to run for municipal office and what you should know to begin your candidacy.
 More details: [link to flyer